 What can be the Dangers of Microdosing?

-Just like any medication, you shouldn’t mix your microdose with poisonous alcohol or other forms of drugs.
+Like any medication, you shouldn’t mix your microdose with poisonous alcohol or other drugs.

 This also includes any pharmaceuticals you are prescribed should not be taken well microdosing.

-Some researchers and doctors say people should abstain from using caffeine or other stimulants as well.
+Some researchers and doctors say people should abstain from caffeine or other stimulants.

 It is always good practice to take your microdoses with good intentions and with positive vibes for now and in the future.